Logistic Growth Model

 Malthus' Exponential growth theory of population

-Mr. Malthus first introduced the exponential growth theory for the population by using a fairly simple equation: Where P is the "Population Size", t is the "Time", r is the "Growth Rate".
+Mr. Malthus first introduced the exponential growth theory for the population by using a fairly simple equation: image Where P is the "Population Size", t is the "Time", r is the "Growth Rate".

 Verhulst's Logistic growth theory of population